If familiar with the Chicago’s House scene, then chances are great you’ve come across Vick Lavender‘s music at some point or another…

 “Dis-moi qui tu lis, je te dirai qui tu es” (“A man is known by the books he reads”), said famous French writer François Mauriac.
 With the same most likely applying to music as a matter of fact.
 Be you a listener or an artist.
 And the fact is whenever comin’ to hear Vick Lavender‘s impressive repertoire tells a lot about his undeniable sensibility and devotion to his art.
 It is to say how welcomin’ him on these shores was just a matter of (right) timing.

 You look like quite prolific.
-Should we consider each release of yours as a new chapter in your expression?
+Should we then consider each release of yours as a new chapter in your expression?
 And therefore as a new element on the ongoing construction of your own puzzle?
 By extension, are there pieces of music you would keep on hold for a more appropriate time???

 “I’m always on a quest to do something a lil’ different from my last project.
 New elements are very important to the creative process.
 They keep things fresh new so to speak.

 You’ve been around for quite some time already.
 How would you see your evolution from day #1?

-“Yes I’ve been around for a nice minute now and for me starting out as a DJ and progressing to the production stage of my career about sums up my evolution, but I must add that one must fall in love with the process of whatever he or she decides to do in order to make one with it…”
+“I’ve been around for a nice minute now.
+And for me, starting out as a DJ and progressing to the production stage of my career sums up my evolution.
+But I must add that one has to fall in love with the process of whatever he or she decides to do in order to make one with it…”

-“When you consider the explosion of House Music originating from Black gay clubs, those two things in America are still very taboo, no matter what the media say.
+“When you consider the explosion of House Music originating from Black gay clubs, those two things in America are still very taboo.
+No matter what the media say.
 Hip-Hop on the other hand is a big business in a lot of ways.
-And as far as R&B is concerned, there isn’t anymore R&B: it has been changed into Pop Music, and Neo Soul is the new R&B…”
+As for R&B, there isn’t anymore.
+It has turned itself into Pop Music.
+And Neo Soul is the new R&B…”

-Where do you get your inspiration from?
+So where do you get your inspiration from?